 Years later at a restaurant bathroom in Manhattan, I heard someone say:

 “I have been talking about your cookies since you made them years ago!”

 “I LOVE your cookies!!”.

 Gluten-free can taste amazing, you just have to know what you are doing in the kitchen.

-I made a batch for Rob & Dan.
-I was expecting tweaks and suggestions and in return, they said these cookies were exactly as they remembered.
+I made a batch for step-sister’s friends in return for tweak critiques for this blog.
+I was expecting tweaks and suggestions and in return, they said these cookies were exactly as they remembered, and just the best.

 LET’S TALK KING ARTHUR GLUTEN-FREE BAKING MIXES

 - As far as gluten-free baking mixes go King Arthur is the best of the best.

 - King Arthur has the greatest taste and texture when it comes to their mixes which makes gluten-free eaters across the globe very happy as this is something that is hard to find.